-In this tutorial, you will learn about editing and deleting single and multiple posts in WordPress.
-It also explains to use the built-in features of the WordPress Posts Table for performing individual and multiple post edits and deletions and includes additional tips that will save you time working with WordPress.
+In this tutorial, you will learn about editing and deleting a single WordPress post.
+It also explains to use the WordPress Posts Table for performing individual and bulk post edits and deletions and includes additional tips that will help you save time using WordPress.

-Parts 1 and 2 of this comprehensive tutorial cover the following:
+Parts One and Two of this comprehensive tutorial cover the following:

-- WordPress Table Of Posts – Filtering And Sorting
+- WordPress Table Of Posts – Post Sorting And Filtering Options

 - How To Delete Bulk Posts In WordPress